flass/pantagruel/README.md

                        A simple archive 'genome_assemblies.tar' (as obtained from the NCBI website)can be placed in that folder.
                        If user genomes are also provided, these RefSeq assemblies will be used as reference for their annotation.

-    --refseq_ass4annot idem, but WILL NOT be used in the study, only as a reference to annotate user genomes (defaults to vaule of -A option)
+    --refseq_ass4annot same principle as -A, but WILL NOT be used in the study, only as a reference to annotate user genomes (defaults to combined value of -A and -L options)

+    -L|--refseq_list  Same as -A|--refseq_ass, but just provide a list of NCBI Assembly accession ids (file with one accession per row)
+                        Accession are of the form GCx_yyyyyyyyy.z with x = {A|F} for GenBank and RefSeq, respectively, and x an y are any digit.
+                        These accessions will be fetched from the NCBI FTP site using lftp.
+                        Note the LAST version of the accession will be returned, i.e. the trailing '.z' part of the accession id is ignored.
+                        These assemblies saved into a folder named after the value of the option: for instance, \`-L /path/to/assemblist\` will save assembly folders in /path/to/assemblist_assemblies_from_ftp/.

+    --refseq_list4annot same principle as -L, but WILL NOT be used in the study, only as a reference to annotate user genomes (defaults to combined value of -A and -L options)

     -a|--custom_ass  path to folder of user-provided genomes (no default value).
 The specified folder must contain:
                       _mandatory_
                        - a 'contigs/' folder, where are stored multi-FASTA files of genome assemblies (one file per genome,